Employment Law Lawyer in Orange County

 The California Fair Employment and Housing Act protects you from unfair actions at work.
 It covers many of the same types of workplace issues addressed by Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Equal Pay Act, and the Rehabilitation Act, which are enforced by the federal Equal Employment Opportunity Commission.
 California's Fair Employment and Housing Act often provides more protection to employees than Title VII.

 Understanding the intricacies of your rights under these laws can be challenging.
-It’s essential to have knowledgeable legal counsel to navigate these regulations effectively.
+It is essential to have knowledgeable legal counsel to navigate these regulations effectively.
 Our team can help demystify these laws, explaining how they apply to your specific situation and what actions can be taken if those rights are violated.
 Additionally, we provide guidance on how to document incidents of discrimination or harassment to strengthen your position.

 In California, your employee rights are secured by the Fair Employment and Housing Act.
 This law protects you from adverse actions by your employer, including: